KrisJensen/KrisJensen.github.io/_pages/about.md

 ---

 {: style="text-align: justify" }
+I am a Senior Research fellow in the Sainsbury Wellcome Centre at UCL, where I work with Professor Timothy Behrens.
+The focus of my research is to use computational and mathematical approaches to investigate the neural computations underlying flexible behaviour and decision making in changing natural environments.
-I am a PhD student and Cambridge Gates scholar working with Guillaume Hennequin in the Computational and Biological Learning Lab at the University of Cambridge.
+Prior to this postdoc, I was a PhD student and Cambridge Gates scholar with Guillaume Hennequin in the Computational and Biological Learning Lab at the University of Cambridge.
-We have recently worked on a suite of Bayesian machine learning tools for analysing neural population recordings which we apply to diverse circuits involved in navigation, cognition, motor control etc. in order to better understand how neural circuit dynamics give rise to biological function.
+We developed a suite of Bayesian machine learning tools for analysing neural population recordings in order to better understand how neural circuit dynamics give rise to biological function.
-We have also developed new approaches for continual learning inspired by principles of Bayesian inference, and I have worked with the Ölveczky lab at the Harvard Center for Brain Science to investigate the mechanistic underpinnings of continual learning and the persistence of memories in biological motor circuits.
+We also developed new approaches for continual learning inspired by principles of Bayesian inference, and I previously worked with the Ölveczky lab at the Harvard Center for Brain Science to investigate the mechanistic underpinnings of continual learning and the persistence of memories in biological motor circuits.
-Currently, I am interested in how humans and animals generalize to new tasks and adapt to changing environments, and together with Marcelo Mattar, we are using a combination of theory and experiments to investigate how model-based planning might facilitate our ability to adapt.
+Finally, we investigated how humans and animals generalize to new tasks and adapt to changing environments in collaboration with Marcelo Mattar at NYU.
-In addition to our neuroscience research, CBL is home to a range of excellent Machine Learning researchers, and we are always interested in thinking about new ways of applying neuroscience to machine learning and vice versa.

 {: style="text-align: justify" }
-Prior to my PhD, I worked with the Ölveczky lab as part of my MPhil in Computational Biology, and with Vivek Jayaraman at Janelia Research Campus as a Janelia Undergraduate Scholar (see projects and publications for details).
+Before starting my PhD, I worked with the Ölveczky lab as part of my MPhil in Computational Biology, and with Vivek Jayaraman at Janelia Research Campus as a Janelia Undergraduate Scholar (see projects and publications for details).
 Before moving into neuroscience, I graduated with a BA in Natural Sciences from Cambridge where I did courses and research in both molecular biology and theoretical chemistry, and I continue to be interested in interdisciplinary research spanning the biological and physical sciences.

 ## mGPLVM -- Beyond the Euclidean brain (Bernstein Conference 2020)